 Interestingly, not all designers are professionals who get paid top money for projects.
 Instead, many designers are part-time freelancers who pursue design as a hobby or passion on the side.

-Designing in any field is one of the most rewarding professions that you can pursue and by its creative nature, it is attractive to freelancers.
-Freelance design allows you to use your imagination and get paid to implement that creativity.
+Designing in any field is one of the most rewarding professions that anyone pursues and by its creative nature, it’s attractive to freelancers.
+The freelance design industry allows you to use your imagination and get paid to implement that creativity.

 Whichever way you lean, there are several important things to know when if you want to promote yourself as a design freelancer.
 Here are some important tips to help you get started.

 Interior Design • 7 Helpful Tips for Freelancers